 But more than that, I wanted to access to ME.
 I wanted to know WHO I WAS.
 When you go about your whole life having other people’s experience filter through your own skin, it brings a lot into question when you discover that.
 One of my first thoughts upon realizing I was built this way was, “Who am I then?
 If I’ve gone about my whole life having other people’s experiences move through my own body, what is really me?
 What thoughts or feelings have actually been my own?”
 It took me a while to get a strong grasp on who I was without everyone else’s input.
 And a bit longer to learn to tell the difference between a sensation that belonged to me and something that originated elsewhere.

 Today, years later, I’ve founded something called Empath Intuition University.
-It’s a four or six month program (alternately) that I offer twice per year where I teach other empaths the very same techniques that I mastered for myself all those years ago, and more.
+It’s a four or seven month program (alternately) that I offer twice per year where I teach other empaths the very same techniques that I mastered for myself all those years ago, and more.
 And as one student recently exclaimed, “This is life changing stuff!”
 For an empath, it is.
 My students go from feeling completely overwhelmed and not in control of their empathic ability and struggling to deal with the large amounts of emotion they experience, to being able to manage their abilities effortlessly and to understanding how their empathic ability can help them serve and uplift this world.

 It’s one thing to hear a definition of the word empath or empathic, it’s another to recognize yourself as one.
 So in an effort to shed some light for all those empaths out there– whether you already know you are one and just experience a large sigh of relief at reading this list, or whether you are just beginning to suspect that you are– if you are empathic this list will sing to you.